Tour to Neocene

 Family: Pezocancridae

-Large species of decapods (Decapoda), adapted for ground life, a predator of an island ecosystem, analogue of ground crabs of our time.
+Large species of decapod crustaceans (Decapoda), adapted for ground life, a predator of an island ecosystem, analogue of ground crabs of our time.

-Length of a body - up to 20 - 25 cm.
+Length of a body - up to 20-25 cm.
 A body in a cross is almost quadrangular, along a shell there pass two edges of rigidity; a cephalothorax is slightly flattish, an abdomen is short; legs are strong, adapted to a climbing and fast sprint.
 Pincers are strong, wide, but rather short, more similar to pincers of crabs.
-The bottom surface of pincers is painted in white-pink color (at males more brightly), the basic colouring of a body is dark brown with fine light speckles.
+The bottom surface of pincers is colored white-pink (brighter in males), the background body coloration is dark brown with small light speckles.
 Antennas are long.
-Eyes are large, on short stems.
+Eyes are large, on short eyestalks.

 Animal lives in a wood litter, digs small holes for shelter during daytime heat.
 It is especially active in the evening and at night.
 The crayhunter can swarm up trees.
 Eats little invertebrates, a carrion, the fruits of plants containing a lot of fats (nuts of palms).
 It is capable to break rotten wood in searches of larvas of capricorn beetles.
 Frequently selects the rests of catch in places of rest of gullbats.